An Isomonodromy Interpretation of the Hypergeometric Solution of the Elliptic Painlev\'e Equation (and Generalizations): Introduction

-The first such issue is, simply put, to understand precisely what it means for a deformation of an elliptic difference equation to preserve monodromy, or even what the monodromy of an elliptic difference equation is.
-While we give only a partial answer to this question, we do define (in Section 2 below; note that many of the considerations there turn out to have been anticipated by Etingof in \cite{EtingofPI:1993}) a weakened form of monodromy that, while somewhat weaker than the analogous notions at the $q$-difference \cite{EtingofPI:1995} and lower \cite{BirkhoffGD:1911} levels, is still strong enough to give a reasonably rigid notion of isomonodromy deformation.
-Indeed, two elliptic difference equations have the same weak monodromy iff the corresponding difference modules (see \cite{vanderPutM/SingerMF:1997}) are isomorphic; the same holds for ordinary difference equations, even relative to the stronger notion of monodromy \cite{BorodinA:2004}.
-The key observation is that a fundamental matrix for a $p$-elliptic $q$-difference equation is {\em also} a fundamental matrix for a $q$-elliptic $p$-difference equation; this latter equation (up to a certain equivalence relation) plays the role of the monodromy.
-(The result is similar to the notion of monodromy introduced by Krichever in \cite{KricheverIM:2004}; while our notion is weakened by an equivalence relation, it avoids any assumptions of genericity.)
+The f\/irst such issue is, simply put, to understand precisely what it means for a deformation of an elliptic dif\/ference equation to preserve monodromy, or even what the monodromy of an elliptic dif\/ference equation is.
+While we give only a partial answer to this question, we do def\/ine (in Section~\ref{section2} below; note that many of the considerations there turn out to have been anticipated by Etingof in~\cite{EtingofPI:1993}) a weakened form of monodromy that, while somewhat weaker than the analogous notions at the $q$-dif\/ference~\cite{EtingofPI:1995} and lower~\cite{BirkhoffGD:1911} levels, is still strong enough to give a reasonably rigid notion of isomonodromy deformation.
+Indeed, two elliptic dif\/ference equations have the same weak monodromy if\/f the corresponding dif\/ference modules (see~\cite{vanderPutM/SingerMF:1997}) are isomorphic; the same holds for ordinary dif\/ference equations, even relative to the stronger notion of monodromy \cite{BorodinA:2004}.
+The key observation is that a fundamental matrix for a $p$-elliptic $q$-dif\/ference equation is {\em also} a~fundamental matrix for a $q$-elliptic $p$-dif\/ference equation; this latter equation (up to a certain equivalence relation) plays the role of the monodromy.
+(The result is similar to the notion of monodromy introduced by Krichever in~\cite{KricheverIM:2004}; while our notion is weakened by an equivalence relation, it avoids any assumptions of genericity.)